MeghaGajbhiye/PSFT-Workshop/Lab200/WindowsVMCompute/WindowsLab.md

 NOTE: If you have not installed Remote Desktop Connection, please do so throught this [link](https://www.microsoft.com/en-us/p/microsoft-remote-desktop/9wzdncrfj3ps)

-2. Windows: In the Computer field, enter the Public IP address of the Microsoft Windows VM that you noted in the previous section.
+2. **Steps for Windows machine**: In the Computer field, enter the Public IP address of the Microsoft Windows VM that you noted in the previous section.
 Enter opc in the User name field.

 ![](./images/pwin6.png "")

 Click Connect.
 Enter the default password you noted from the instance details page.

-Mac: Depending on the software, these steps might differ.
+**Steps for Mac machine**: Depending on the software, these steps might differ.
 Click on + sign and select Desktop or Add PC.
 Enter the Public IP address.
 Give Username as opc and password that you copied previously.

 ![](./images/gi1.png "")